pylatex/im880b/README.md

 Microcontroller Implementation of the HCI LoRaWAN stack to put in run the iM880B module from IMST.
 Partially based from the [HCI LoRaWAN example code from IMST](https://wireless-solutions.de/products/radiomodules/im880b-l.html).

+### Status:

+For the working version in this repo (for PIC Enhanced Midrange), a `ping req` are sent out, and a LED conected to RA0 turns ON during half second if there are a successful HCI message as response of that request (specifically, but not limited to, a `ping rsp`)

 ### Requirements:

 The following table shows the files to be included on your IDE's proyect, depending on the compilation target (preferently defined in `globaldefs.h`).